Noah670/Discover-Saipan/README.md

 - Come and discover the beautiful island of [Saipan](https://noah670.github.io/Discover-Saipan/)
 - See the top attractions and activities
 - Find your new favourite place to dine in Saipan
-- Stay up to date on travel requirements for incoming tourists regarding the latest [COVID-19](https://governor.gov.mp/covid-19/) information
+- Stay updated on the latest travel requirements for incoming arrivals and [COVID-19](https://governor.gov.mp/covid-19/) information

 ![alt-text](https://github.com/Noah670/Discover-Saipan/blob/main/screens/discover-saipan.jpg)

-Discover Saipan!